Manage your child's health with MyChart.

 More important than the fever is how your child looks and acts.
 Watch your child for signs of illness that include:

-- appetite loss and/or abdominal pain
+- appetite loss, abdominal pain or both

 - dry skin